Cantonal Family Affair

 For centuries, Neuchâtel was the seat and (lucrative) job machine of the Counts of Neuchâtel and their German, French and Prussian successors (1395-1857).

-However, the city of Neuchâtel also developed its industry and a large sector of small and medium-sized enterprises.
+However, the city of Neuchâtel has also developed its industry, with a large sector comprising small and medium-sized enterprises.
 Today, it has become the seat of several multinational companies.

 The rivalry is not a ‘Graben’ but a family affair.